qdrant/landing_page/qdrant-landing/content/documentation/cloud/cluster-monitoring.md

 Cluster system metrics is a cloud-only endpoint that not only shares information about the database from `/metrics` but also provides additional operational data from our infrastructure about your cluster, including information from our load balancers, ingresses, and cluster workloads themselves.

 Metrics in a Prometheus-compatible format are available at the `/sys_metrics` cluster endpoint.
-Data Access Control Keys are used to authenticate access to cluster system metrics.
+Database API Keys are used to authenticate access to cluster system metrics.
 If you are already querying the `/metrics` endpoint in a managed cloud cluster, the same key can be reused—you just need to update the endpoint.

 For more information see [Qdrant monitoring](/documentation/guides/monitoring/#monitoring-in-qdrant-cloud).